 The capital of Vietnam is a city of lakes and parks, of tree-lined streets resplendent with French colonial villas and mansions – a European capital in the centre of Asia.

-The Old French Quarter is a maze of crammed narrow alleyways that are still named after goods that were once traded on there.
+The Old French Quarter is a maze of crammed narrow alleyways that are still named after goods that were once traded on the streets.
 With the charm of a bygone era, Hanoi is home to a myriad of roadside cafes and bars, where the traditional beer (“Bia Hoi”) flows freely accompanied by some remarkable cuisine.
 Wide, bicycle filled boulevards and faded but elegant architecture dominate the landscape as the industrious city people go about their daily lives.
 The ancient art of water puppetry continues to this day in this historic city where Ho Chi Minh’s monumental mausoleum is housed.
-The streets of Hanoi are a carnival of colour for todays visitor, with wonderful shopping, dining and people at every glance.
+The streets of Hanoi are a carnival of colour for today's visitors, with wonderful shopping, dining and people at every glance.
 In short Hanoi is a microcosm of Vietnamese culture.

-Classic Vietnam - Luxury
+Classic Vietnam Holiday Ideas:

 The ideal introduction to Vietnam, insider tours of the main highlights packed with our immersive experiences and off-the-beaten-track extras.

 Discover the scenery and culture of Northern Vietnam, staying in boutique accommodation in serene locations.

 Cambodia & Vietnam via Mekong

 Watch the scenery change as you travel from Cambodia to Vietnam along the Mekong River.
 Magical.

 Take a train through Vietnam's countryside to discover some of the country's lesser-explored natural highlights.